telerik/ajax-docs/general-information/integration-with-visual-studio/visual-studio-extensions/upgrade-wizard.md

 ---
-title: Upgrade Wizard
+title: Upgrade Project
-page_title: Upgrade Wizard | UI for ASP.NET AJAX Documentation
+page_title: Upgrade Project  | UI for ASP.NET AJAX Documentation
-description: Upgrade Wizard
+description: Upgrade Project
 slug: introduction/radcontrols-for-asp.net-ajax-fundamentals/integration-with-visual-studio/visual-studio-extensions/upgrade-wizard
 tags: upgrade,wizard
 published: True
 position: 4
 ---

-# Upgrade Wizard
+# Upgrade Project

 An important feature in the Telerik Visual Studio Extensions is the **Upgrade Project Wizard**.
 It can facilitate the process of upgrading the Telerik UI for ASP.NET AJAX to the latest version in your project.